PEDEVCO (NYSEAMERICAN:PED) Trading 6.3% Higher

-PEDEVCO (NYSEAMERICAN:PED) last released its quarterly earnings data on Monday, November 16th.
-The company reported ($0.03) earnings per share for the quarter.
-The company had revenue of $2.42 million during the quarter.
+PEDEVCO (NYSEAMERICAN:PED) last announced its earnings results on Monday, November 16th.
+The company reported ($0.03) earnings per share (EPS) for the quarter.
+The firm had revenue of $2.42 million during the quarter.

 An institutional investor recently raised its position in PEDEVCO stock.
 Bridgeway Capital Management Inc. lifted its holdings in shares of PEDEVCO Corp.
-(NYSEAMERICAN:PED) by 477.6% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 284,200 shares of the company’s stock after acquiring an additional 235,000 shares during the quarter.
-Bridgeway Capital Management Inc. owned 0.39% of PEDEVCO worth $230,000 as of its most recent filing with the SEC.
+(NYSEAMERICAN:PED) by 477.6% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 284,200 shares of the company’s stock after buying an additional 235,000 shares during the period.
+Bridgeway Capital Management Inc. owned approximately 0.39% of PEDEVCO worth $230,000 at the end of the most recent reporting period.

 PEDEVCO Company Profile (NYSEAMERICAN:PED)